-- An in-depth research paper/term paper on some aspect of computer networks not covered in the course.
+- 1. An in-depth research paper/term paper on some aspect of computer networks not covered in the course.
 This is the least technical choice in that no programming or building of hardware is required.
 The paper could be of a survey nature with an extensive literature search or it can be an in-depth probe into a specific issue in computer networks. - 2.
 A mathematical treatment of a specific problem in computer networks.
 This could be a continuation of an algorithm or an analysis of a network performance problem discussed in the literature.
 For this type of project to be acceptable the final report must demonstrate that the students have a very thorough understanding of a specific research problem and have not simply extracted the results from a paper. - 3.
 To build and exercise a computer program which simulates some aspect of computer networks.
 Prior knowledge of simulation techniques is required for this type of project.
 Building a special simulator only makes sense when no currently available simulators are adequate to characterize the network of interest. - 4.
 To utilize an available simulation tool to do an extensive analysis of some aspect of computer networks.
 The ns-2 simulator has been used extensively by the WPI CC Research group. - 5.
 The design, implementation and testing of a computer network benchmark program.
 However, this requires a good understanding of how to build benchmark programs and some sense of available network performance tools. - 6.
 An empirical network performance study.
 This project emphasizes using existing tools to measure and evaluate some aspect of network performance on a LAN or on the Internet.

 Other types of network project proposals may be submitted but all proposals must be approved.
-NOTE: If you have not come up with a good idea for a class project, please discuss this with me by June 10th.

-Due: July 15, 2003
+Due: March 15, 2003

-Due: August 5, 2003
+Due: April 26, 2003